dclprogramming/Volumeleveler/README.md

 6. Click Allow on all prompts to grant access to the system microphone.
 7. Follow instructions at the bottom of the app display.

-* Tested on Hisense U8K connected to Yamaha RXV-475 via HDMI/Arc port
+* Tested on Hisense U8K connected to Yamaha RXV-475 receiver via the HDMI/Arc port.